SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

     }
 ```

-Now we can define the properties for each backup variable.
+Define the properties for each backing field.
+These are the properties that will interact with the UI:

 ```csharp
     [PK] //This attribute tells this property represents the Primary Key of the Employee Table.